Complete intersection Approximation, Dual Filtrations and Applications: Some preliminary applications of Gorenstein approximation

-The result now follow from the case of rings. \end{proof} The previous result did not use the fact the Gorenstein property of $G_{\B}(B)$.
+The previous result did not use the fact the Gorenstein property of $G_{\B}(B)$.
 All we used was that $G_{\B} (B)$ is \CM.
 The next result uses the fact that $G_{\B} (B)$ is Gorenstein.
+However we need the following elementary result . \begin{proposition} Let $R = \bigoplus_{R_n}$ be a standard graded Noetherian ring with $R_0$ Artin local.
+Let $E$ be a graded $R$-module of dimension two.
+Then